juttle/juttle/README.md

 Both are run automatically by Travis.

-When developing you may run into failures during linting where jscs complains about your coding style and an easy way to fix those files is to simply run `jscs --fix test` or `jscs --fix lib` from the root directory of the project.
+When developing you may run into failures during linting where eslint complains about your coding style and an easy way to fix those files is to simply run `eslint --fix test` or `eslint --fix lib` from the root directory of the project.
-After jscs fixes things you should proceed to check that those changes are reasonable as auto-fixing may not produce the nicest of looking code.
+After eslint fixes things you should proceed to check that those changes are reasonable as auto-fixing may not produce the nicest of looking code.